rosehosting/anchor-site/app/views/docs/getting-started/configuration.md

 - Swedish (sv_SE)
 - Welsh (cy_GB)

-If you would like to add a new translation please submit a pull request, make sure the folder name for the new translate follows the [ISO 639 'underscore' ISO 3166](http://www.localeplanet.com/icu/) format.
+If you would like to add a new translation please [submit a pull request](https://github.com/anchorcms/anchor-translations/pull/new/master); make sure the folder name for the new translate follows the
+[ISO 639 'underscore' ISO 3166](http://www.localeplanet.com/icu/) format.